WorldOfMogwais/mogminercpu/README.md

 Credits
 =======
 CPUMiner-multi was forked from pooler's CPUMiner, and has been started by Lucas Jones.
-* [tpruvot](https://github.com/tpruvot) added all the recent features and newer algorythmns
+* [tpruvot](https://github.com/tpruvot) added all the recent features and newer algorithms
 * [Wolf9466](https://github.com/wolf9466) helped with Intel AES-NI support for CryptoNight

 License